 This data suggests that there is still much to be done to make the tech workplace in the EU fully diverse and inclusive.

-Statistics on women in tech in Ukraine
+Women in tech in Ukraine

 Redwerk’s R&D offices are based in Ukraine; therefore, we could not but include relevant data on Ukrainian women in the tech sector.